KomaEc/sat/README.md

 # A Simple CDCL SAT Solver
 Simplesat is a __conflict driven clause learning__ SAT solver.
 It features the two watched literals optimization scheme.
-It can solve some SAT problems with thousands of variables (`data/QG/qg5-13.cnf`).
+It can solve some SAT problems with tens of thousands of variables (`data/QG/qg5-13.cnf`, `data/Beijing/ewddr2-10-by-5-8.cnf`).
 It is property-based tested.

 ## TODO
 - [x] Decision Heuristic (EVSIDS)